martinring/thesis/src/2-Pre-Deployment.md

 ## Background

-Traditional hardware design languages (HDLs) such as Verilog or VHDL which are supposed to be synthesised into hardware are increasingly unable to handle large designs, because they require designers to specify systems to the point where they can be synthesised automatically.
-The resulting designs need to be built from the bottom up and can only be verified by thorough testing once complete.
+Traditional hardware design languages (HDLs) such as Verilog or VHDL which are supposed to be synthesised into hardware are increasingly unable to handle large scale designs due to their inherent limitations.
+For example, they require designers to specify systems to the point where they can be synthesised automatically.
+The resulting designs need to be built from the bottom up and can only be verified by thorough testing once complete [@Perry2002;@Thomas2002].
 This approach cannot cope with the shorter design cycles and reduced time to market required in today's marketplace.
+{.changed}

 The remedy suggested in this chapter is to provide designers with more abstract languages that allow systems to be designed top-down, starting with an abstract